 The system does the rest.
 What you put in your view fragments is completely up to you.
 We’ve put everything from simple markup to `h:form`s with no known issues.
 One note with regard to resources: since the resources are stored in JARs and not in the application’s document root, you will need to use JSF 2’s resource mechanism to reference images, javascript, CSS, etc:

-<h:graphicImage value="#{resource['myImage.JPG']}" height="200"
+<h:graphicImage value="#\{resource['myImage.JPG']}" height="200"

 title: "Here's a picture of something really cool!"/>"

-You can see a complete example of this in plummer-sample2
+You can see a complete example of this in plummer-sample2.

-needed to insert the view fragments into the component tree.
+One final note before we move on: The code in Plummer is mostly standards-compliant, but some Mojarra-specific classes needed to be used get access to the FaceletFactory needed to insert the view fragments into the component tree.
 MyFaces users can still use Plummer, but someone will need to implement the MyFaces-specific code to reproduce this functionality.
 It would be great if the spec could expose this kind of functionality, but that would require someone to file a request and then, preferably, submit the spec prose and implementation code to make that happen, and I just haven’t had the time. ;)

 Application Extensibility